cogmaster-stats/r-cogstats/01-intro.md

    </TABLE>

-What does `recover` = 0 mean?
+What does `recover` = 0 or `sex` = 1 mean?
 Are negative values allowed for `session`?
-Leading zeros in IDs are lost.
+Leading zeros in IDs and centre number are lost.

+    $ head -n 3 data/raw.csv
     id,centre,sex,age,session,recover
     ,,,,years,
     01017,01,1,23,8,0